 Put your design on the box and tape it down.
 Put the canvas on top and turn on the light.
 You’ll be able to see the design.
 Align your canvas and tape it.

 Now it’s time to trace your design.
-For this your will need an opaque white pen.
+For this you will need an opaque white pen.
 There are several companies that make these.
 Before you use it, test it overnight.
 You’ll need some small scraps of dark canvas for this.
 Three is best.
 Mark a small square on each piece of canvas.
+Check to make sure the mark is actually opaque.
+That takes care of one test patch.

+Allow the other patches to dry.
+After about 30 minutes, wet one patch and blot it with your hand or a colored rag.
+If no ink comes off, you are good to go.
 If paint did come off, wait overnight and repeat the test with the last patch.
 If there is no paint, you’re good to go.
 If there is paint, this pen is not suitable for needlepoint.

 Once you have a pen that will work, trace your design.

-You have what looks like the negative of a line drawn canvas and you are ready to stitch.
+You have what looks like the negative of a line-drawn canvas and you are ready to stitch.

 By the way, the white pen I currently use is Paint Marker from Centropen.